gbarillot/facebook_cover_resize/README.md

 * offset_y (positive integer)
 * cover source (the URL of the image)

-Aside from these data provided by Facebook, you'll also need the dimensions of the image itself.
+Aside from these data provided by Facebook, you'll also need the size of the original image.
 Personally I use the [Fastimage](https://github.com/sdsykes/fastimage) Gem for this and it's working perfectly fine.